Geopolitical Scenario

 Key takeaways

-Oil and energy shock
+Oil and inflation shock

 See how this scenario could affect your holdings